quantumlib/Cirq/docs/simulation.md

 # q0=1 q1=0
 ```

-The Xmon simulator is designed to mimic what running a program
+The simulator is designed to mimic what running a program
 on a quantum computer is actually like.
 However it does have
 a few features which are useful for debugging and running circuits.
 In particular the result object includes not just the measurement,